 Trust is one of the most significant factors for developing leads and turning those leads into sales.
 If you can build a level of trust with the customer, you have broken down one of the most significant barriers that companies face.
 These accolades will only strengthen that sense of confidence.

 Add a Personal Touch

 The most delicate line to walk here is delivering a message to these leads.
 It can’t be too preachy, too much of a sales pitch, but it must be personal enough to feel like a family friend is speaking to them.
-If you can get the leads to trust you, you have a better chance of securing their business.
+If you can get the leads to trust you, you can secure their business better.

 Make the most of your marketing letter.
-Implement it across multiple platforms and make sure that it concisely delivers your message.
+Implement it across multiple platforms and ensure it concisely delivers your message.
 Then, when you create a marketing letter that delivers on all of these points, you will have a leg up on the competition.